lukegun/mecsim_utils/README.md

 # TODO

 - Finish up the unit tests for this component
+    TODO FIX THE AUTO HARM CASE FOR VERY HIGH FREQUENCY INFORMATION
     3. MULTI AC cases
     4. DC cases including Capacitance linear and non-linear
     5. Comlplex hetrogeneous (mediated catalyse (three steps of catalyse))
     6. Marcus-hush
+    7. double check the testing use

 - MOVE HARM CALC INTO A SINGLE CLASS